AlexisShagyo/Customer-Retention/README.md

 ## 📚 Insights

-- About 27% of our customers have left our services for the previous month.
-Most of which are under monthly basis contract (1,655 customers) and customers which has Fiber Optic as their internet provider (1,162 customers).
-About 1,313 customers have raised concerns with techinical problems.
+- In the previous month, approximately 27% of our customers discontinued our services.
+The majority of these customers were on monthly contracts, totaling 1,655 individuals.
+Many of them were subscribed to Fiber Optic Internet, which accounted for 1,162 customers.
+Additionally, around 1,313 customers in this group raised technical support tickets.
 - 39% of the customers have signed up for services such as: Multiple Lines, Online Security, Online Backup, Device Protection, Tech Support, Streaming TV and Streaming Movies.
 - 30% of the customers have dependents and 48% of them have partners.
 - 49% of the customers are female and 51% are composed of males.
 59% of our customers have been using the services for more than 20 years and most of them are using Fiber Optic (44%) internet.